Devenet/AdventCalendar/README.md

 }
 ```

-_Feel free to use the online [settings file generator](https://www.devenet.eu/advent/generator/#settings) to easily build your `settings.json` file, and then put it into the `private` folder._

 ### Transform AdventCalendar into CountDownCalendar

 If you want, you can also customize month, first day and last day which are used to display the period of days, but it's not really an AdventCalendar anymore ;-)